 Ronda is sometimes known as the “Eagle’s Nest”, a partial reference to its location perched high above the surrounding plains and partially a nod to the inhabitants’ historical reputation for being fierce and formidable foes.

-Finally, as if there wasn’t already enough to recommend Ronda, it also boasts a fascinating bull fighting history.
+Finally, as if there wasn’t already enough to recommend this fantastic place, it also boasts a fascinating bull fighting history.
 Some even claim that the origins of the entire sport can be traced back to a local bullfighter, Pedro Romero.
-Ronda’s Plaza del Toro is the oldest bullring in Spain, and don’t forget about Ernest Hemingway, who famously spent time in Ronda back in the early 20th century, kicking off a lifelong obsession with bullfighting which served as the inspiration for several of his novels.
+Ronda’s Plaza del Toro is the oldest bullring in Spain, and don’t forget about Ernest Hemingway, who famously spent time there back in the early 20th century, kicking off a lifelong obsession with bullfighting which served as the inspiration for several of his novels.

 Why is Ronda famous?